Academic Excellence with a Christian Focus

 Technology is a major component in all grades and content areas.
 The use of desktop computers, laptop computers and iPads is critical to preparing students for the technological world in which we live.
 Research and adherence to MLA style are taught using technology.
 Students utilize Microsoft Office and Google Suite, namely Google Classroom, and receive an introduction to coding.
 Our digital citizens grow to be computational thinkers as they graduate and move to high school.

 As a Christian school, we strive for all our instruction to be rooted in the Biblical world view.
 Our teachers care about each student’s spiritual development, and our desire is that each child develops a positive relationship with God.
 Students attend chapel each Wednesday to give thanks for what we have and pray for the world around us.

 Early Childhood: PreK-3

 The St. Martin’s three-year-old program addresses the emotional, social, physical, spiritual and intellectual aspects of a child’s growth and development.
 The PreK-3 program is an integral part of the whole child philosophy where teachers build the educational foundation for years to come.
 Each month the children focus on several thematic units relating to their interests.
-The children’s daily routine includes circle time, Bible stories, small group activities, free play and show-and-tell.
-Our children also learn through play and, weather permitting, have the opportunity to play outdoors as part of their daily routine.
+The children’s daily routine includes circle time, Bible stories, small group activities, free play and show-and-share.
+Our children also learn through play and, have the opportunity to play outdoors as part of their daily routine.

 PreK-3 students also benefit from art, physical education, music, religion and Spanish classes.